 Good amount of basil leaves

 Caesar Salad my way.
 For as long as I can remember, I’ve been a bit particular when it comes to diary or milk-based products.
-I hate the texture of butter and cream in my mouth and most cheeses give me the heebie jeebies.
+If things are too creamy it gives me the heebie jeebies.
 Why?
-I’m not so sure as despite my fervent dislike of animal-fat and lactose-y products, parmesan cheese still remains my favourite food, and it’s closely followed by acidophilus yoghurt… Which is why I decided to put both in this salad dressing to make a healthier version of the traditional Caesar Salad!
+I’m not so sure because parmesan cheese still remains my favourite food, and it’s closely followed by acidophilus yoghurt.
+Which is why I decided to put both in this salad dressing to make a healthier version of the traditional Caesar Salad!
 It’s all a bit bizarre but it somehow makes sense in my head.

 1 It’s easy, so just get started.
 I cook the eggs first because I want them cooled down by the time I serve the salad – not cold, mind … It’s best if you have the eggs at room temperature because then the shells won’t crack when they go into the boiling water.
 But if you forget to take them out, just put them in a bowl, pour some hot tap water over them and leave them for a few minutes.
 Meanwhile, bring a saucepan of water to the boil.
 Lower in the eggs off a slotted spoon.
 Go carefully because they are delicate little creatures and if you knock them about you’ll crack the shells and then you’ll have all those goobey bits in the water.
 Cook for 7 minutes.
 7 minutes!
 That’s all.
 If your eggs are slightly bigger, cook them for 8 minutes.
 Then, pour off the water and let the cold tap run over them for a few minutes, until the water is cool enough for you to stick your hand in.
 Then get peeling.
 The best way to do this is to tap the shell all over on the side of the pot so all the shell is cracked before you try pulling off hunks of shell.
 There’s nothing worse than splitting an egg in half while it is still in its shell!
 There are lots of tips on Shared Kitchen about cooking eggs and you can read more here.
 Eggs

-3 You can toast the pine nuts if you can be bothered.
+3 You can toast the pine nuts if you have time.
 I do them in a slick of oil in a small pan – watch them though because once they get browning, they can quickly burn.
 Tip them onto paper towels and sprinkle with a few flakes of sea salt.
 If I run out of time, then untoasted pine nuts it is!